Abyiss/Client-http/README.md

 # Client-http

 LAST UPDATED: 11/17/2021
+***At the current time, while Abyiss is under further development, this is the ONLY client documentation that is supported by Abyiss.***

-Raw HTTP Endpoints for Abyiss API
+This documentation encompasses the raw HTTP Endpoints for the Abyiss API.

-All Endpoints should return some raw json data (except for the page redirects)
+All Endpoints should return some raw json data (except for the page redirects).

 While the API is in beta, we will offer it as a free service and will not be charging any money.
 When we transition out of beta, we will offer it as a paid service.
 We suggest signing up for a free account to take advantage of our API and additional offers [Sign Up](https://www.abyiss.com/login).